pybliometrics-dev/pybliometrics/docs/classes/CitationOverview.rst

     ['Article', 'Review']

-Using `pandas <https://pandas.pydata.org/>`_, you can turn the citation counts into a DataFrame like so:
+Using `pandas <https://pandas.pydata.org/>`_, you can convert the citation counts into a DataFrame as follows:

 .. code-block:: python